 We look forward to hearing from you.

 Corporate trainers and consultants ♦ 0333 121 4212 ♦ firstname.lastname@example.org

 Based in the UK and working world wide

-Recruitment ♦ Sales ♦ Management ♦ NLP and Communication ♦ LinkedIn
+Recruitment ♦ Sales ♦ Management ♦ Communication ♦ LinkedIn